Bringing history to life

 From the initial flurry of sketches, McGaw chose the best ones to submit, offering the coin’s product manager plenty of choices.
 After one of her designs was chosen to move forward, she spent the next several months refining the art and working with Mint staff and historical vetters to make sure every last detail was authentic and accurate, from the number of buttons on every jacket to the type of cap worn by each figure.

-McGaw added a pilot and a Women’s Division officer, and presented the trio from slightly below to give them a heroic look.
+McGaw added a navigator and a Women’s Division officer, and presented the trio from slightly below to give them a heroic look.
 The angle also gives the viewer a good look at a Spitfire aircraft flying by overhead.
 Behind them all is a bold V for victory, echoed by the jubilance and relief in the faces of the three officers.

 RISING TO THE CHALLENGE